Eurorack

 CV can also be generated directly from audio interfaces (with “coupled DC” audio outputs), but has too many flaws (e.g. lack of volts).
 Because I needed the analog audio outputs of my audio interface for audio, I didn't even start with it.
 The digital transmission via SPDIF, AES or ADAT (Expert-Sleepers) also avoids a double DAAD conversion and the signal strengths, if transmitted digitally, do not have to be calibrated regularly, as it is required with CV from analog audio outputs.
 Finally, the convincing argument is that I get 40x CV with two digital audio channels, while only 1x CV per audio channel is possible with analog audio!

-I am also enthusiastic about the Intellijel Planar modules, which I primarily use as a vector mixer for audio on the Buchla.
-The two outputs of the Intellijel Planar modules run into the Dual VCA and by using the ADDAC FootControl I control one VCA of the Dual VCA module via the Volume Pedal.
+In the following image you can see all Eurorack modules that are on my Buchla.
+I am also particularly enthusiastic about the Intellijel Planar modules, which I primarily use as vector mixers for audio on the Buchla.
+The mono outputs of the two Intellijel Planar modules run into the Dual VCA and with the ADDAC FootControl I control one of the two VCAs via Expression Pedal.

 The Eurorack has such important and great modules - in fact, no matter what format you're at home in, the easiest solution to a problem is often obtained with Eurorack modules.
 The “Trigger/Gate to Buchla Pulse” module (above) from Synovatron is a perfect example of such a solution.
 Sadly, Synovatron has ceased to exist in 2021.